splash-networks/admin-panel-doc/docs/defining-templates.md

 ## Flow

-There are 2 types of user authorization flows that are currently supported:
+There are 3 types of user authorization flows that are currently supported:

  - Simple
  - OTP
+ - Link

 ### Simple Flow